 Bruker Optics’ dairy portfolio ranges from small footprint, touch screen accessible, dedicated analyzers to multiple channel analyzers for the full range of samples from raw milk to the various dairy products as well as fully automated in-process systems for closed loop control.

-Bruker’s new Dairy Analyzer MPA-D II with the software controlled Liquid Sampling Module (LSM) sets a new standard in routine QC for the analysis of liquid and solid samples.
+Bruker’s MPA II Dairy Analyzer with the new software controlled Liquid Sampling Module (LSM II) sets a new standard in routine QC for the analysis of liquid and solid samples.

 From raw milk to finished dairy products - test the full range along the production chain with just one easy-to-use FT-NIR analyzer.

 Transmission measurement through a thermostatted quartz flow cell with 1mm (1,000μm) path length for all liquids.
-The maintenance free design shows no cuvette wear over time.
 Viscous samples like concentrates can be pumped through easily, even if they contain small particles or sugar crystals.

 Reflection analysis for all solid and semi-solid sample forms with the integrating sphere in sample cups for powder samples and for semi-solids in disposable polystyrene or alternatively glass or quartz Petri dishes.
 The sample is rotated during analysis to obtain the average result from a larger sample volume.